10 Tips to Shake Away the Creativity Burnout and Find Artistic Inspiration

 You can also meet other artists online, visiting art blogs, leaving comments, signing up for their newsletters.

-7. Read a Book that Inspires Your Creative Genius
+8. Read Books that Inspire Your Creative Genius

 When I am looking for ideas, I go to my local library and check out the shelf of the non-fiction in the 700 range.
 All the stuff about art is there.